-- 1-9.1 Hardware required for the installation of all types of fire doors appears in this standard as: - (a) Described in those sections covering installation. - (b) Listed in Tables 2-8A, 2-8B, 3-8A, 3-8B, 3-8C and 4-5A.
+- (b) Listed in Tables 2-8A, 2-8B, 3-8A, 3-8B, and 3-8C.
 (See illustrations of typical applications in Appendix B.) - 1-9.2 Hardware for fire doors shall be referred to as "Builders Hardware" and "Fire Door Hardware."
 Within the category of "Builders Hardware" is "Fire Exit Hardware." - 1-9.3 In this standard, builders hardware is applied only to swinging doors and consists of the items referred to in Tables 2-8A and 2-8B.
-(See illustrations in Figures B-20-B-28.)
+(See illustrations in Figures B-20 through B-28.)
 These include hinges (full mortise, half mortise, half surface, full surface, olive knuckle, paumelle, or spring); single-, two-, or three-point locks and latches; top and bottom bolts (flush, surface, or concealed); and door closers.
 This type of hardware is not usually shipped from the factory with the fire doors.